-when as needed

-- Student's expressed goals and experience - Initial appointment is either made directly by student via a booking link or by referral (e.g., from AES or Faculty) - Ongoing appointments are determined through mutual agreement between the incumbent and the student. - Incumbent manages appointment schedule. - Incumbent, through use of professional judgement and assessment of student progress and readiness, has discretion over the sequencing of strategy delivery and material covered during learning strategy sessions with the student
+when as needed Student's expressed goals and experience How is/are deadline(s) determined?
+Initial appointment is either made directly by student via a booking link or by referral (e.g., from AES or Faculty) Ongoing appointments are determined through mutual agreement between the incumbent and the student.
+Incumbent manages appointment schedule.
+Who determines if changes to the project or activity are required?
+And who determines whether these changes have an impact on others?
+Please provide concrete examples.
+Incumbent, through use of professional judgement and assessment of student progress and readiness, has discretion over the sequencing of strategy delivery and material covered during learning strategy sessions with the student